anselmrothe/dtm/report.md

 ## Methodology

 We used the Blei lab's C implementation of the dynamic topic model (https://github.com/blei-lab/dtm) to fit the DTM to our data set.
-We assumed 20 topics, and chose a fixed $\alpha$ of $.1$, and a topic drift rate of $\sigma^2=.005$.
+Following Blei & Lafferty's analysis of Science we assumed 20 topics, and and following Blei lab recommendations we chose a fixed $\alpha$ of $.1$ and a topic drift rate of
+$\sigma^2=.005$.
 The model used for our qualitative results was fit using all 7821 pdf files from all 18 years.
 To evaluate the DTM compared to a standard topic model, we fit a series of models in which we trained the model up to a given year, and then inferred the log-likelihood of the data for the given year.
-Using the Blei lab's topic model C implementation (https://github.com/blei-lab/lda-c), we compared this to a standard topic model trained up to the given year, and a standard topic model trained only on the prior year.
+Using the Blei lab's topic model C implementation (https://github.com/blei-lab/lda-c), with the same fixed $\alpha$, we compared this to a standard topic model trained up to the given year, and a standard topic model trained only on the prior year.
 We conducted this procedure for the years 2002, 2005, 2008, 2011, 2014, and 2017.

 As an aside, while attempting to fit the DTM up to a held out year we discovered an error in the C code that prevented this feature from functioning.
 We were able